jpowell96/readFilesWithFetch/README.md

 1. Clone the git repository
 2. npm install
 3. To run the server run 'npm run start', or 'node server.js'.
 It listens on port '3000'
+4. Open your web browser and go to localhost:3000